spetzel2020/spell-better/README.md

 [![ko-fi](https://img.shields.io/badge/-buy%20me%20a%20coffee-%23FF5E5B)](https://ko-fi.com/spetzel)

 # Spetzel's Spell Better
-The ultimate detachable spellbook for Wizards and other prepared-spell casters (Druids, Clerics, Paladins).
+The ultimate detachable spellbook for Wizards and other full prepared-spell casters (Druids and Clerics).

-- Hover over the spell name for pop-up Attack and Damage controls
-- Detach the Spell Better Spellbook by clicking the Spellbook tab from any supported character sheet
-- OR switch your character sheet to the Spell Better sheet for a full OGL-5e sheet with Spell Better spellbook
+- Switch your character sheet to the Spell Better sheet for a full OGL-5e sheet with Spell Better spellbook
+- OR Detach the Spell Better Spellbook by clicking the Spellbook tab from any supported character sheet
 - See a one-line spell-slot summary as well as how many spells you can and have prepared
 - Filter your spell list by level, school, usage, duration, prepared, concentration, and ritual
 - Create custom Views like <strong>Utility Spells</strong>, <strong>AoE Nukes</strong>, <strong>Traveling</strong>, or <strong>Dungeoneering</strong>